jas-tang/flask_e2e_project/docs/README.md

 This is what my server looked like.
 ![](https://github.com/jas-tang/mysql_cloudmanaged_databases/blob/main/images/azure3.png)

-I think launched mysqlworkbench to import my data, which was in a CSV format.
+I launched mysqlworkbench to import my data, which was in a CSV format.
 Using the importing wizard, I was able to transfer my data onto mySQLworkbench.

 ![](https://github.com/jas-tang/flask_e2e_project/blob/main/docs/01.JPG)